jamespeapen/journals/src/epigenetics/interplay_between_cancer_genome_epigenome.md

 Histone modifications are carried out by histone methyltransferases demethylases, acetyltransferases and deacetylases, and writers and erasers of phosphorylation and other modifications.
-They act in complexes like the Polycomb complec and counterbalance each other to regulate developmental genes, some of which are implicated in cancer.
+They act in complexes like the Polycomb complex and counterbalance each other to regulate developmental genes, some of which are implicated in cancer.
 The Polycomb repressive complex 2 (PRC2) allows PRC1 to dock.
 PRC1 has a RING1B enzymatic core that monoubiquitinylates histone H2A at K119 and blocks RNA polymerase II elongation.
 The H3K4 methylation mark